Chinchilla Tardis

 Personal Tribute to Peter Goodwin

-This extraordinary endeavor, which has brought immense happiness to countless people while honoring the commitment I made to my son, exists because of one remarkable individual.
+This extraordinary endeavor, which has brought immense happiness to countless people while honouring the commitment I made to my son, exists because of one remarkable individual.
 The exceptional skill and meticulous attention to detail demonstrated by Mr. Peter Goodwin in his faithful recreation of the McKenzie Trench MK2 British Police Box design made this dream a reality.
 As a deeply personal tribute to Peter, the beacon atop the Chinchilla TARDIS will feature an authentic scale glass replica lantern that stays true to the original 1929 McKenzie Trench MK2 British Police Box.
 This design is notably broader and more substantial than any version depicted throughout Dr. Who’s television legacy, ensuring the Chinchilla TARDIS project stands as both a tender tribute to my son and a daily recognition of the dedicated craftsman who brought it all to life.